devgeniem/redipress/README.md

 ## Delete posts from the index

 If you need to delete posts from the index by `blog_id` or `post_type` then you can use cli command `wp redipress delete`.
-Limit for the delete is by default `100` but you can change that with parameter `--limit`.
+Limit for the delete is `100` by default but you can change that with a parameter `--limit`.

 ### Example usage
 ```bash